tracy-o/learning-day/docs/load-test-results/2022-06-13-tls-termination.md

 ![Shows small spikes after 500](./img/2022-06-13-tls-termination/tls_term_3100rps_plot.png) [see interactively](./data/2022-06-13-tls-termination/tls_term_3100rps_plot.html)

-3200rps 60s, notice the scale is different because of some freak 500s with 30s latency..
+3200rps 60s, notice the scale is different because of some freak 500s with 30s latency.
 For more detail view the interactive version in the link under the graph.
 ![More pronounced spikes with higher load](./img/2022-06-13-tls-termination/tls_term_3200rps_plot.png) [see interactively](./data/2022-06-13-tls-termination/tls_term_3200rps_plot.html)

-When the load test completely fails (when success ratio is below 5%) we can see that there is some kind of ceiling that is reached at the 3 second mark.
+When the load test completely fails (when success ratio is below 5%) we can see that there is some kind of ceiling that is reached at the 30 second mark.
 Its not clear what is causing this.
 (I'm open to suggestions) but the behaviour in general looks very erratic and strange.

 3200 rps 60s trial 2
 ![picture of strange breaking behaviour](./img/2022-06-13-tls-termination/tls_term_3200rps_try_2_plot.png)